 - 1. Illness of the student with a signed parent note - 2.
 Doctor or dentist appointments with an official note - 3.
 Attendance at funeral services for a member of the student's immediate family - 4.
-Absence due to quarantine by a county health officer - 5.
-Jury duty - 6.
+Absence due to guarantine by a county health officer - 5.
+Principal pre-approved DMV appointments (not driving school appointments). - 6.
 School-sanctioned/sponsored educational trips